Do you want to use WebP images in WordPress?

 WebP images are a modern image format that offers better image compression by reducing the file size.
 This makes your website load faster and saves bandwidth.

-In this article, we’ll show you how to easily use WebP images in WordPress.
+In this article, we will show you how to easily use WebP images in WordPress.

 If images are slowing down your website, then converting them to WebP format can improve your page load speed test scores.

-To learn more about image compression, see our guide on how to optimize images for the web.
+You can learn about image compression in our guide on how to optimize images for the web.

 WebP images can help you speed up your WordPress website.
-It is a recommend best practice to be used along with a WordPress caching plugin, CDN, and more.
+It is a recommended best practice to be used along with a WordPress caching plugin, CDN, and more.